atomix/copycat/README.md

 *For more information on the Raft implementation itself, see [Raft internals](http://atomix.github.io/copycat/user-manual/internals/)*

-### Project status: beta
+### Project Status: BETA

 Copycat is a fault-tolerant framework that provides strong consistency guarantees, and as such we take the responsibility to test these claims and document the implementation very seriously.
-Copycat's implementation of the [Raft consensus algorithm](https://raft.github.io/) is well tested, well documented, and [verified by Jepsen](https://github.com/atomix/atomix-jepsen).
-But the *beta* label indicates that the implementation may still have some bugs or other issues that make it not suitable for production.
+Copycat's implementation of the [Raft consensus algorithm](https://raft.github.io/) is well tested, well documented, and [verified by Jepsen](https://github.com/atomix/atomix-jepsen). *But the beta label indicates that the implementation may still have some bugs* or other issues that make it not quite suitable for production.
+Users are encouraged to use Copycat in development and contribute to the increasing stability of the project with [issues](https://github.com/atomix/copycat/issues) and [pull requests](https://github.com/atomix/copycat/pulls).
 Once we've reached consensus on the lack of significant bugs in the beta release(s), a release candidate will be pushed.
-Once we've reached consensus on the stability of the release candidate(s) and Copycat's production readiness, a full release will be pushed.
-It's all about that **consensus**!
+Once we've reached consensus on the stability of the release candidate(s) and Copycat's production readiness, a full release will be pushed. **It's all about that consensus**!

 Documentation for most of Copycat's implementation of the Raft algorithm is [available on the Copycat website](http://atomix.github.io/copycat/user-manual/internals/), and users are encouraged